madalinagriza/flashfinanceUI/[OLD] API spec .md

 ### POST /api/Category/create

-**Description:** Creates a new category for a given user with a specified name.
+**Description:** Generates a new category ID, creates and stores a category under `owner_id` associated with `name`, and returns the created category's ID.

 **Requirements:**
-- user owner_id exists
+- user owner\_id exists
-- for the same owner_id, no existing category with same name
+- for the same owner\_id, no existing category with same name

 **Effects:**
-- generated a new category_id
+- generated a new category\_id
-- creates and stores a category under owner_id associated with name
+- creates and stores a category under owner\_id associated with name
 - returns it

 **Request Body:**